DataDog/go-profiler-notes/pprof.md

 The various profilers built into Go are designed to work with the [pprof visualization tool](https://github.com/google/pprof).
 The upstream pprof tool is designed to work with C++, Java and Go programs, but it's recommended to access the tool via the `go tool pprof` version that's [bundled](https://github.com/golang/go/tree/master/src/cmd/pprof) with the Go core.
 It's largely the same except for a few tweaks.

+## Features

+The pprof tool features an interactive command line interface, but also a Web UI, as well as various other output format options.

-## pprof Format
+## File Format

-The pprof tool defines a [protocol buffer](https://developers.google.com/protocol-buffers) output format, which is described in great detail in this [README](https://github.com/google/pprof/blob/master/proto/README.md) as well as the [profile.proto](https://github.com/google/pprof/blob/master/proto/profile.proto) definition file itself.
-The format is used for all profiling in Go, and the protocol buffer data files themselves are always comressed using gzip.
+The pprof tool defines a [protocol buffer](https://developers.google.com/protocol-buffers) output format, which is always stored with gzip compression and described in great detail this [README](https://github.com/google/pprof/blob/master/proto/README.md) as well as the [profile.proto](https://github.com/google/pprof/blob/master/proto/profile.proto) definition file itself.

-TODO: Give a better high level introduction
+### Simple Description

+pprof's data format appears to be designed to for efficency, multiple languages and different profile types (CPU, Heap, etc.), but because of this it's very abstract and full of indirection.
+If you want all the details, follow the links above.
+If you want the **tl;dr**, keep reading:

+A pprof file usually contains a list of **stack traces** called *Samples* that usually have one or more numeric **values** associated with them.
+For a CPU profile the value might be the CPU time duration in nanoseonds that the stack trace was observed for during profiling.
+For a heap profile it might be the number of bytes allocated.
+In addition to the values, each stack trace can also include a set of **labels**.
+The labels are key-value pairs and can even include a unit.
+In Go those labels are used for [profiler labels](https://rakyll.org/profiler-labels/).

+The profile also includes the **time** (in UTC) that the profile was recorded, and the **duration** of the recording.

+Additionally the format allows for **drop/keep** regexes for excluding/including certain stack traces, but it's not clear to me if Go is using those at all.
+There is also room for a list of **comments**, as well as describing the **periodic** interval at which samples were taken.

-## Decoding pprof Files
+### Decoding

-### Using `go tool pprof`
+#### Using `go tool pprof`

 The easiest way to decode a pprof file and see its contents is to use  `go tool pprof -raw`.
 The output is formatted for human readability, so arguabiliy it's not as  `-raw` as the `protoc` output shown later on.